nuket/provision-windows/README.md

 provision-windows
 =================

-A batch file to provision a Windows machine in a virtual machine.
-At the moment, this is focusing on Windows XP.
+A batch file and registry file to provision Windows XP as a virtual machine guest.
+At the moment, it focuses on Windows XP, obtaining a memory footprint of a mere 128MB after boot.
+The only ports which are open (and, in any case, blocked by the firewall) are 135 and 139.

 It strips down the automatically-started services to the bare minimum and removes certain autostarts (Java Updater, specifically).